-The program contains a subroutine which reads in data cards describing the boundary conditions and calculates the coefficients of the finite difference equations for each mesh point within the problem.
-Other subroutines are made to proceed to generate the solution to Poisson's equation which match those boundary conditions.
+The program contains subroutines which read in data cards describing the boundary conditions and calculate the coefficients of the finite difference equations for each mesh point within the problem.
+The subroutine POISSN is then called to generate the solution to Poisson's equation which match those boundary conditions.
 The solution is found in terms of a set of points which form a mesh of identical squares.
 It is recognized that a provision for a rectangular mesh (i.e., different horizontal and vertical spacing) would improve the utility of the program and it is planned to incorporate this feature as soon as possible.
 The potential is calculated for each intersection of the mesh.
-Figure 1 shows a small section of the mesh.
+Figure 2 shows a small section of the mesh.